mwales/emu6502/README.md

 ## 6502 Based Systems

+* Want to expand this to more than just 6502 emulation
 * Apple IIe - I wonder if I still have a floppy disk around here of my 8th and 9th grade Apple IIe projects I made in computer class.
 The Apple II was pretty cool because it was pretty easy to use the graphical modes from within BASIC.